 Mechanisms – beyond caffeinePrint this page

 In the past, it was thought that any effect of coffee on the cardiovascular system was likely to be due to caffeine.
-Many studies only actually tested for the effect of caffeine.
+Many studies therefore only tested for the effect of caffeine.
 However, consideration should be given to other factors, such as polyphenols, as well as the potential effect on circulating cholesterol levels.

-The coffee components responsible for increasing cholesterol are cafestol and kahweol.
+The coffee components responsible for increasing cholesterol are cafestol and kahweol31.
 These are naturally-occurring compounds found in coffee oil.
 Whether these compounds permeate in the brew and to what extent depends on the brewing method.

 This information is intended for Healthcare professional audiences.